Differential geometric global smoothings of simple normal crossing complex surfaces with trivial canonical bundle: Introduction

 \section{Introduction}

 This is a sequel to the first author's paper \cite{Doi09}, where he obtained a construction of compact complex surface with trivial canonical bundle by gluing together compact complex surfaces with an anticanonical divisor.
-As an application, he proved that if a simple normal crossing complex surface $X$ is $d$-semistable and has at most double intersections, then there exists a family of smoothings of $X$ in a differential geometric sense.
+As an application, he proved that if a simple normal crossing (SNC) complex surface $X$ is $d$-semistable and has at most double intersections, then there exists a family of smoothings of $X$ in a differential geometric sense.
 More precisely, there exist a smooth $6$-manifold $\mathcal{X}$ and a smooth surjective map $\varpi :\mathcal{X}\to\Delta\subset\C$ such that $\varpi^{-1}(0)=X$, $\varpi^{-1}(\zeta)$ for each $\zeta\in\Delta\setminus\{ 0\}$ is a smooth compact complex surface with trivial canonical bundle, and the complex structure on $\varpi^{-1}(\zeta )$ depends \emph{continuously} on $\zeta$ outside the singular locus of $X$.
-One purpose of this paper is to extend the smoothability result in \cite{Doi09} to cover the cases where $X$ has triple intersections.
-For another purpose, we provide many examples of simple normal crossing complex surfaces with trivial canonical bundle including double and triple intersections, to which we can apply our smoothability result.
+One purpose of this article is to extend the smoothability result in \cite{Doi09} to cover the cases where $X$ has triple intersections.
+For another purpose, we provide many examples of SNC complex surfaces with trivial canonical bundle including double and triple intersections, to which we can apply our smoothability result.

-Throughout this paper, $X=\smallcup_{i=1}^N X_i$ (or possibly $X=\smallcup_{i=0}^{N-1}X_i$) denotes a compact connected complex surface with normal crossings of $N$ irreducible components with $\dim_\C X_i=2$ for each $i$, unless otherwise specified.
+Throughout this article, $X=\smallcup_{i=1}^N X_i$ (or possibly $X=\smallcup_{i=0}^{N-1}X_i$) denotes a compact connected complex surface with normal crossings of $N$ irreducible components with $\dim_\C X_i=2$ for each $i$, unless otherwise specified.
 Before stating the main result, we give some definitions.

 \begin{definition} Let $X$ be a compact complex analytic surface with $N$ irreducible components $X_1,\dots ,X_N$.
 Then we say that $X$ is a \emph{simple normal crossing (SNC) complex surface} if each irreducible component $X_i$ is smooth, and $X$ is locally embedded in $\C^3$ as $\set{(\zeta^1,\zeta^2,\zeta^3)\in\C^3|\zeta^1\dots\zeta^\ell=0}$ for some $\ell\in\{ 1,2,3\}$. \end{definition}